vivekmathema/CRISP/README.md

 4) (GCxGC_CRISPII env) conda >  python3  crsip.py

-CRISP Command line parameters infromation
+CRISP Command line parameters information

 python3 CRISP.py [-h | --help]
 [--gui_type GUI_TYPE] [--config_run CONFIG_RUN]
 [--config_fpath CONFIG_FPATH] [--run_session RUN_SESSION]
-optional arguments:
+Optional arguments:
 -h, --help Shows this command line help message and exits CRISP --gui_type GUI_TYPE
 Use different GUI Schemes.
 Five types available [ 0: Breeze, 1: Oxygen, 2: QtCurve, 3: Windows, 4:Fusion ]
---config_run CONFIG_RUN [Set 0: False, 1:True].
+--config_run CONFIG_RUN [Set 0: False, 1: True].
 Run CRISPII in GUI mode ONLY.
 No configuration modules will be run and CRISP will open GUI with default settings
 --config_fpath CONFIG_FPATH full pathname of the configuration file to run.
-The Confiruation file will be run without any user input or confrimation
+The Confirmation file will be run without any user input or confirmation
---run_session RUN_SESSION [None,gan_train, gan_syn, cls_train, cls_inf] | None : Only loads gui with selected configuration.
-Following modes are avaialble
+--run_session RUN_SESSION [None, gan_train, gan_syn, cls_train, cls_inf] | None : Only loads gui with selected configuration.
+Following modes are available
                     gan_train  : Load and run gui for GAN model training gan_syn    : Load and run gui for GAN synthesis cls_train   : Load and run gui for classifier training cls_inf       : Load and run gui for classifier inferencing

-                    NOTE:  Commandline configuration run is not currently available for ROIs and DeepStacking.
+                    NOTE:  Command line configuration run is not currently available for ROIs and Deepstacking.
-                               Due to large numbers of parameters the defination of  each parameter is commented in configuration file itself.
+                               Due to large numbers of parameters the definition of each parameter is commented in configuration file itself.
-                               The Definations of most parameters are presented as tool tip text in status bar of GUI nterface.
+                               The Definitions of most parameters are presented as tool tip text in status bar of GUI interface.
 ```

-**_The CRISP software will undergo continuous development, with minor bugs being fixed over time.
-The primary goal of making the software open source is to enable a larger community to participate, contribute, and assist in the customization and development of deep learning-based techniques for GC×GC-TOFMS contour image metabolomics_.[Once the manuscript is accpeted, all soruce code will be made full available under suitable opensource software liscence ]**
+**The CRISP software will undergo continuous development, with minor bugs being fixed over time.
+The primary goal of making the software open source is to enable a larger community to participate, contribute, and assist in the customization and development of deep learning-based techniques for GC×GC-TOFMS contour image metabolomics.**